Seeta bint Abdulaziz Al Saud: Early life

 Princess Seeta was born in 1930.
-She was the daughter of King Abdulaziz and Fahda bint Asi bin Shuraim Al Shammari who was one of two Rashidi women married to him.
+She was the daughter of King Abdulaziz and Fahda bint Asi bin Shuraim Al Shammari who was one of two Rashidi women Abdulaziz married.
 She was the younger full sister of King Abdullah with whom she was very close.
 She had also a full sister, Nouf bint Abdulaziz, who died in August 2015.

 Activities

-Seeta bint Abdulaziz was very active in charitable efforts.
-However, she was also active in forming women groups such as the Princesses' Council.
+Seeta was active in charitable efforts and forming women groups such as the Princesses' Council.
 Furthermore, the first and second Saudi Women's Forum was carried out under her patronage in 2009 and 2010, respectively.
 In May 2011, a conference entitled “Saudi Women of Tomorrow” was also organized under her patronage.
 She sponsored many charities and made donations to various research programs and family welfare projects.
 Under her patronage, career days were organized towards female employment.

 Princesses' council

 In 2003, Princess Seeta initiated the Princesses’ Council.
-The Council was designed to involve one member of each of the royal family’s sub-branches.
+The council was designed to involve one member of each of the royal family's sub-branches.
 It was the first family council for female royals in Saudi Arabia.
 All members of the council were asked to be interested in social work such as health-care, children, women, and business.
 The council became an important body in the House of Saud.
 Instead of focusing on charity work, it functions as a think tank and lobbying body.